Jacob Meyers Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.88 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 6.81 team ERA that ranks last among all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (88 total, 1.7 per game).
+- The Athletics allow the most home runs in baseball (89 total, 1.6 per game).

-- In his most recent time out on Sunday against the Houston Astros, the right-hander went five innings, allowing one earned run while surrendering three hits.
+- The left-hander last appeared in relief on Thursday, when he threw 2 2/3 innings against the Seattle Mariners, allowing five earned runs while giving up eight hits.

-- In eight games this season, the 29-year-old has amassed an ERA of 8.68, with 9.6 strikeouts per nine innings.
-Opponents are hitting .297 against him.
+- In 10 games this season, the 25-year-old has put up an ERA of 7.40, with 8.5 strikeouts per nine innings.
+Opponents are hitting .322 against him.

 © 2023 Data Skrive.
 All rights reserved.